brunosduarte/project-web-crawler/docs/decisions/0003-validation.md

 ## Context and Problem Statement

-Control the Items Eligible for Addition to the Queue
+Control the items eligible for addition to the queue

 ## Considered Options

 * Validation
-* Just put on the Queue
+* Just put on the queue

 ## Decision Outcome